Ireland spurs bailout cost cut drive with ECB meeting

 Ireland wants to use cheaper loans from the EFSF to refinance some 30 billion euros worth of IOUs pumped into the former Anglo Irish Bank, a failed lender at the heart of Ireland's financial crisis.

-The coupon on the IOUs is currently 8.2 percent broadly equating to an interest bill of close to 17 billion euros, compared with an average rate of under four percent on EFSF borrowings.
+The coupon on the IOUs is currently 8.2 percent broadly equating to an interest bill of close to 17 billion euros over ten years, compared with an average rate of under four percent on EFSF borrowings.

 Officials from Ireland and the country's so-called troika of lenders at the EC, the ECB and the IMF will complete a technical paper on how to cut the cost of the IOUs by the end of next month for European finance ministers to consider.